5hubham5ingh/WallWiz/README.md

 - **Wallpaper Selection**: Choose your wallpaper from a grid menu in the terminal.
 - **Theme Generation and Application**: Automatically generates and applies themes based on the chosen wallpaper to applications such as Kitty terminal and Hyprland window manager.
+- **Wallpaper Browsing**: Browse wallpapers online directly from your terminal and download them to the specified wallpaper directory.
 - **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application.

 ## Prerequisites